lab1092/blender-manual_ja/manual/composite_nodes/types/matte.rst

 The color key node creates a matte based on a specified color of the input image.
-The sliders represent threshold values for :guilabel:`Hue`, :guilabel:`Saturation`, and :guilabel:`Value`.
+The sliders represent threshold values for *Hue*, *Saturation*, and *Value*.
 Higher values in this node's context mean a wider range of colors from the specified will be added to the matte.